Hi there! I’m Alex.

 - French toast is my favourite breakfast food ever.

 So, bread.
 I’ll start with the smaller picture first.
 What sets a crumb apart is how it has been separated from the main picture (in this context the whole loaf of bread) in its perfect and golden entirety.
 It’s out of left field, off the pristine sidewalk.
 A zoom into all angles.
 Detail.
 To me, bread is bemusing, bewitching, honest.
 It forms the centrepiece of most of my sacred breakfast rituals.
-Most of my mornings start with toast, butter and honey.
+Most of my mornings start with toast, tahini and jam.
 The blog’s title is hence a tribute to its humble rusticity.

 Why do you blog about sweet stuff like cake and brownies?